 - 1. An ADU shall be located on the same lot as a principal dwelling and meet both of the following: - a.
 The gross floor area of the accessory dwelling shall be less than the gross floor area of the total principal dwelling; and - b.
-Shall be affixed to or constructed on a permanent foundation and not be a manufactured home or moveable structure;

-- 2. There shall be no more than one ADU on the same lot as a principal dwelling; - It shall be accessed by a lockable external entrance; - Ownership of an ADU shall not be transferred apart from its principal dwelling unit; - 5.
+Shall be affixed to or constructed on a permanent foundation and not be a manufactured home or moveable structure except as specified in Sec.
+2.6.3.D.6. below. - 2.
+There shall be no more than one ADU on the same lot as a principal dwelling; - 3.
+It shall be accessed by a lockable external entrance; - 4.
+Ownership of an ADU shall not be transferred apart from its principal dwelling unit; - 5.
 It shall meet all relevant standards and requirements of the UDO, provided however accessory dwelling units shall not be subject to Article 6.7 Accessory Uses and Structures and Sec.
-7.1.2.C Parking Requirements by Use.
+7.1.2.C Parking Requirements by Use. - 6.
+An Accessory Dwelling Unit may be a Manufactured Home as defined in Article 12.2 if it meets all of the following: - a.
+The predominant roofline shall have a pitch of 5:12 or greater. - b.
+The eave projections of the roof must not be less than ten inches (excluding roof gutters) unless the roof pitch is 8:12 or greater. - c.
+The minimum height of the first-story exterior wall must be at least seven feet, six inches. - d.
+Materials used as exterior wall covering shall be of a non-reflective material. - e.
+Foundation skirting shall comply with the requirements set forth in Section 4.5.3.D.

+E. Description

-E. DescriptionAn Accessory Dwelling Unit (ADU) is a self-contained dwelling unit that is located on the same lot as a principal dwelling that meets the regulations identified in Section 2.6.3.D.
+An Accessory Dwelling Unit (ADU) is a self-contained dwelling unit that is located on the same lot as a principal dwelling that meets the regulations identified in Section 2.6.3.D.
 An ADU may be located above a garage.
 ADUs may be detached, attached, or internal to the principal dwelling.
 Only residential uses are permitted in ADUs.